Daviess County, Indiana

 Daviess County /ˈdeɪviːz/ is a county in the U.S. state of Indiana.
-As of the 2010 United States Census, the population was 31,648.
+As of the 2020 United States census, the population was 33,381.
 The county seat is Washington.
 About 15% of the county's population is Amish of Swiss origin, as of 2017.

 History

 After the American Revolutionary War was settled, the fledgling nation created the Northwest Territory, tentatively divided into two counties.
 The area that would become the state of Indiana in 1816 was included in the original Knox County.
-As the area became more settled, Knox was partitioned into smaller counties, the last of which was the present-day Daviess, authorized on 2 February 1818.
-The boundaries of Daviess were reduced on 21 December 1818 by the formation of Owen County, and on 17 January 1820 by the formation of Martin County.
+As the area became more settled, Knox was partitioned into smaller counties, the last of which was the present-day Daviess, authorized on February 2, 1818.
+The boundaries of Daviess were reduced on December 21, 1818, by the formation of Owen County, and on January 17, 1820, by the formation of Martin County.
 It has retained its present boundary since 1820.

 Daviess County was named for Major Joseph Hamilton Daveiss, U.S. District Attorney for Kentucky, killed at the Battle of Tippecanoe in 1811.
 The earliest settlements were along the White River, which allowed crops and timber to be transported to distant markets.
 The northeast part of the county was heavily forested, and timber industry flourished in the first half of the nineteenth century.
-Daviess County shares its namesake with another nearby Daviess County of Kentucky.
-Both Counties are in the Illinois-Indiana-Kentucky Tri-State Area.
+Daviess County shares its namesake with another nearby Daviess County in Kentucky.
+Both counties are in the Illinois-Indiana-Kentucky Tri-State Area.